sinaptia/ruby_llm-evals/README.md

 #### Run evaluations

 Once you have a prompt with its examples you can run the evaluations.
-This will enqueue a job that will create an eval result and run each eval example with the current prompt configuration.
+This will enqueue a job that will create an eval result and run each sample with the current prompt configuration.

 The eval result will save the current prompt configuration for later analysis, such as the current provider/model, instructions, messages, variables, etc.